new parents play with their six month old baby on a bed

 Reason #2: Big personalities

-When I was pregnant, a mom friend told me that I would know my child's disposition by the time they were six months old.
-While I didn't say "NOPE" out loud, my face often betrays my thoughts.
-Lindsay, I owe you an apology because, looking back, this is exactly where I can pinpoint seeing my son's personality.
+When I was pregnant, a friend told me that I would know my child's disposition by the time they were six months old.
+I didn't say "NOPE" out loud but my face often betrays my thoughts so I owe her an apology: looking back, this is exactly where I can pinpoint seeing my son's personality today.
 He wasn't the smiliest baby: he was more of an old soul, more self aware, just as he is today.
 And its gorgeous to look back on his 6 month pictures, knowing him now and seeing him there too.
+I think you'll love seeing this someday as well.

 Reason #3: Giggles and snuggles

-Babies find their laugh and their limbs at about 6 months, they're always reaching for toes!
-It's also a great time to get all the thigh and wrist chub well documented before it burns off to the rigors of pulling up and crawling.
-Not all babies will sit unsupported at 6 months but it's a great portrait pose when they are able to hold their head upright and engage you without falling over.
-(Not that I mind a helpful hand, see below).
-Lastly, once babies gain mobility they will want to practice those newfound skills, which makes snuggly/still photos harder to come by.
-Get those snuggly-small baby pictures in while you can!
+Babies find their laugh and limbs at about 6 months, they're always reaching for their toes and in full monkey mode!
+It's also a great time to get all the thigh and wrist "chub" well documented before it burns off to the rigors of pulling up and crawling.
+Once babies gain mobility they want to practice their newfound skills, making snuggly/still photos harder to come by.
+Six months is great for gummy grins, play and snuggles.

 Reason #4: You've grown too

-Your baby may have doubled in size since your newborn shoot but a lot has changed for you too.
-I can't tell you where you'll be with things because a lot can happen in the beginning: jaundice, colic, postpartum depression, sleep deprivation, big feelings and growth spurts in your other children, just to name a few.
+Your baby may have doubled in size since your newborn shoot but a lot has changed for you.
+I can't tell you where you'll be because a lot can happen in the beginning: jaundice, colic, postpartum depression, sleep deprivation, big feelings and growth spurts in your other children, just to name a few.
 And all of these things affect how we feel during that first year.
 But you've got a different handle on things than you did during that newborn shoot for sure.
 You know how to make your baby smile and coo, you know how to soothe them, if they've started solids you know their favs (and the hilarious no-go's).
-There's just so much more interaction and knowing between you and your baby now and your photographer would love to show you what that looks like.
+There's just so much more interaction and knowing between you and your photographer would love to show you what that looks like.

-Six months is an adorable and playful baby age to capture, you'll never regret having beautiful pictures made!
-Schedule them and get in the picture too - you'll be surprised how beautiful everyday moments with your baby really are while also making memories to share later down the line.
-In-home sessions distill the beauty of the love-soaked fog of raising a baby and make parenting look like art.
+Six months is such a playful baby age to capture, you'll never regret having beautiful pictures made together.
+Schedule them and be sure get in the picture - you'll be surprised how beautiful your everyday moments with your baby are while also making memories to pass down later down the line.

 a mom and dad and their 6 month old baby are joined by hands